From Robert Hanneman on the Huntin’ Fool team: If I could hunt moose every year, I would give up elk hunting.

 Shiras Moose

-The smallest moose found in North America are the Shiras moose.
+The smallest moose found in North America is the Shiras moose.
 They can be hunted in Colorado, Idaho, Montana, Utah, Washington, Wyoming, and—new for 2024—Nevada residents will get a chance to hunt moose in their home state.
 There is also a small unhunted herd in Oregon.
 Almost all of the tags to hunt Shiras moose are issued through a draw.
 There are no over-the-counter tags available for Shiras moose.
 Almost every state has raffle tag opportunities and Governor tag opportunities, and there are a few landowner tags available in Utah.
 As you can see, Shiras moose is the most difficult subspecies to get due to the limited hunting opportunities.

 If you apply for Shiras moose, make sure you put your application in Idaho as they have the best draw odds in the West.
 A lot of units in Idaho have 3%-15% draw odds, whereas the rest of the states are more like 1% draw odds for non-residents.
 In our magazine, we cover all of the states that offer Shiras moose tags, and our License Application Department applies hunters in each of the states available for Shiras moose.
 Each year, a number of lucky Huntin’ Fool members draw Shiras moose tags throughout the West.